Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: The Brown(ian) Measure

-\subsection{The Brown(ian) Measure}
+\section{The Brown(ian) Measure}

-Theorem \ref{thm.main} proves that the empirical law of eigenvalues of Brownian motion $B^N_{\rho,\zeta}(t)$ on $\mathrm{GL}(N,\C)$ with a very general invertible initial state $B_0^N$ converges to an identifiable deterministic measure: the Brown measure of the operator $b_0b_{\rho,\zeta}(t)$.
-These Brown measures (at least for some initial conditions) have been well-studied in the past five years, cf.\ \cite{DHKBrown,HoZhong2020Brown,HallHo2023,DemniHamdi2022,HallEak2025,HallHo2025Spectrum}.
-These papers succeeded in computing the Brown measure precisely for general $|\zeta|<\rho$ and any {\em unitary} initial condition, using stochastic, complex analytic, and PDE methods.
+In studying the bulk limits of eigenvalues of non-normal random matrix ensembles, there are two fundamental (challenging) problems: identifying the (putative) limit measure, and proving convergence to it.
+In this paper, we solve the convergence problem: Theorem \ref{thm.main} proves that the empirical law of eigenvalues of Brownian motion $B_{\rho,\zeta}(t)$ on $\mathrm{GL}(N,\C)$ with any initial state $B_0$ possessing a large-$N$ limit $b_0$ converges to an identifiable deterministic measure: the Brown measure of the operator $b_0b_{\rho,\zeta}(t)$.
+The former problem of identifying those Brown measures has been well studied in the past five years, see \cite{DHKBrown,HoZhong2020Brown,HallHo2023,DemniHamdi2022,HallEak2025,HallHo2025Spectrum}.
+These papers succeeded in computing the Brown measure precisely for general $|\zeta|\le\rho$ and any {\em unitary} $b_0$, along with some partial results for {\em positive definite} $b_0$, using stochastic, complex analytic, and PDE methods.

 In this section, we briefly summarize known results about these Brown measures (all from 2022 or later), with some pictures of their support sets with simulations of eigenvalues of the associated Brownian motions for fairly large $N$.
-Given the now known (thanks to Theorem \ref{thm.main}) robust connection to the eigenvalues, the simulations are suggestive of the more general picture of the support of the Brown measure for non-unitary initial conditions.
+Given the now known (thanks to Theorem \ref{thm.main}) robust connection to the eigenvalues, the simulations are suggestive of the more general picture of the support of the Brown measure for general initial conditions.

 We begin with the case of the ``standard'' free multiplicative Brownian motion $b_{1,0}$, with unitary initial condition $b_0=u_0$.
 The computation of the Brown measure with $b_0=1$ was initially accomplished by Driver--Hall--Kemp in \cite{DHKBrown}, and then extended to include unitary initial conditions by Ho--Zhong in \cite{HoZhong2020Brown}.